dylankhudr/neo4j-playlist-builder/README.md

 ```

 Steps:
+1. Install Neo4j Desktop and go through the setup.
+Create a new neo4j project then add a local database.
+Install the APOC and Graph Data Science Library plugins (click on the database, then click on plugins, then install those two)
 1. Your `user_id` can be found by using the web version of spotify and going to your profile overview.
 A spotify user id will look something like this: `111306XXXXX`
 2. You need the Spotify developer dashboard to obtain a client id/secret.
 You can access it here: https://developer.spotify.com/dashboard/login.
 Next, create an app to obtain a `client_id` and a `client_secret`.
 3. Your public `playlist_uri` can be found using the spotify application.
 Right click a playlist, select 'Share' and click 'Copy Spotify URI'.
 Your URI will have the following format: `spotify:playlist:XXXXXXXXXXXXXXXXXX`